maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 ##### Media Types

-Media dependent stylesheets were first specified in the HTML4 and CSS2 W3C recommendations, and were designed to allow developers to target specific device types through [media types][]: all, braille, embossed, handheld, print, projection, screen, speech, tty, tv.
-The idea was then that devices could be targeted using these media types via @media or @import rules, or in the HTML \<link> element.
+Media dependent stylesheets were first specified in the HTML4 and CSS2 W3C recommendations, and were designed to allow developers to target different devices through [media types][]: all, braille, embossed, handheld, print, projection, screen, speech, tty, tv.
+The idea was that through these media types, devices the belonged to the type could be targeted using @media or @import rules, or the HTML \<link> element.
 For example:

     %link{:href => "screen.css", :media => "screen", :rel => "stylesheet", :type => "text/css"}
     %link{:href => "print.css", :media => "print", :rel => "stylesheet", :type => "text/css"}